Gerard Gallant: Coaching career

 Gallant led the Golden Knights to one of the most successful debut seasons for an expansion team in North American major professional sports history.
 On January 3, 2018, it was announced that Gallant would coach the Pacific Division All-Stars in the 2018 NHL All-Star Game.
 On February 1, 2018, the Golden Knights set the NHL record for most wins (34) by an expansion franchise in league history.
 The mark was set in only 50 games played.
 They clinched the Pacific Division title on March 31, becoming the first true expansion team in the four major sports to do so (not counting all-expansion divisions).
 On April 25, 2018, Gallant was nominated for the Jack Adams Award for the second time, which he would be awarded on June 20.
-Under his watch, the Golden Knights advanced all the way to the Stanley Cup Finals, losing to the Washington Capitals in five games.
+Under his watch, the Golden Knights advanced to the Stanley Cup Finals, losing to the Washington Capitals in five games.

-Gallant would lead the Golden Knights to another playoff appearance in 2019, losing in the Western Conference First Round to the San Jose Sharks.
+Gallant would lead the Golden Knights to another playoff appearance in 2019, losing in the Western Conference first round to the San Jose Sharks.

 Gallant was fired by the Golden Knights on January 15, 2020, after a four-game losing streak.
 Peter DeBoer was subsequently named the second head coach in franchise history.
 Gallant had called DeBoer a "clown" in a public press conference during Vegas' first-round playoff series against the San Jose Sharks (whom DeBoer coached at the time) the previous year.

 On April 28, 2021, Gallant was announced as the head coach of Team Canada for the 2021 IIHF World Championship.
-After an 0–3 start to the tournament, Team Canada won the Gold Medal in a 3-2 win in sudden death overtime to defeat Team Finland and give Canada its 27th world title.
+After an 0–3 start to the tournament, Team Canada won the gold medal in a 3–2 win in sudden death overtime to defeat Team Finland and give Canada its 27th world title.

 On June 16, 2021, Gallant was announced as the head coach of the New York Rangers, replacing David Quinn.

+On April 2, 2023, Gallant became the first to coach the Rangers to back-to-back 100-point seasons in his first two years with the franchise.
+He left the Rangers after their first-round playoff exit in 2023.

+On August 13, 2025, Gallant was named head coach of the Shanghai Dragons of the Kontinental Hockey League (KHL).